-What Can a Handyman Do in Hugo, MN?
+What Can a Handyman Do Without a License in Hugo, MN?

 In Minnesota, most “handyman” work is allowed without a state contractor license only when you stay under Minnesota’s residential contracting registration threshold and you do not perform regulated trades (electrical, plumbing, HVAC/refrigeration, etc.).
 In Hugo (Washington County), you typically also need to comply with city contractor registration/permit rules for building-related work even if the state doesn’t require a license for the specific small job.
 The key line in MN is the $15,000 annual threshold for residential contracting (including labor and materials) before state residential contractor registration is required.